ramessesii2/finops-agent-lt/README.md

 FinOps forecasting agent that ingests Kubernetes cost/utilization metrics from Prometheus and generates forecasts using Datadog's TOTO zero-shot model.

-> Currently in development - deployment files work as-is, just build Docker image, push, and apply deployment.
+> Currently in development - K8s deployment files work as-is, just build Docker image, push, and apply deployment.

 **Note**:
-- Validation & Optimizers are not working at the moment.
+- Validation & Optimizers are broken at the moment.
 - NBEATS adapter specific code will be removed completely.
+- A versatile Grafana dashboard will be shipped with k0rdent Service Catalog.
+For now, there are few screenshots from the built `Grafana dashboard` in `/docs`.

 ## Architecture